michelesantacatterina/mywebsite-hugo/content/home/about.md

 # Biography

-I am a postdoctoral associate at the Cornell TRIPODS Center for data science for improved decision making.
-My research focuses on the development and applications of statistical methods for optimal decision making using experimental and observational data.
-I am currently based at [Cornell Tech](https://tech.cornell.edu/) in NYC.
+I am an Assistant Research Professor in the [Biostatistics Center](https://biostatcenter.gwu.edu/) and the [Department of Biostatistics and Bioinformatics](https://publichealth.gwu.edu/departments/biostatistics-and-bioinformatics) at the [George Washington University School of Public Health](https://publichealth.gwu.edu/).
+My research focuses on the development and applications of statistical and data science methods for optimal decision making using real-world and experimental data.
+Previously, I was a postdoctoral associate at the [Cornell TRIPODS Center for Data Science](https://tripods.cis.cornell.edu/) and [Cornell Tech](https://tech.cornell.edu/).